elPytel/nokia-n900-notes/doc/pmos_apk_packaging.md

 }
 ```

+- `depend` is the runtime dependency, which is `ncurses` in this case.
+- `makedepends` is the build-time dependency, which is `ncurses-dev` in this case.
+- `source` is the source file, which is `tty-clock` binary in this case.
+- `options` is set to `!check` to skip the test phase, as `tty-clock` does not have any tests.

 Create the checksum for the source files.
 This will update the `APKBUILD` file with the checksums of the source files:
 ```shell
 abuild checksum
 ```

+This will generate a `sha512sums` line in the `APKBUILD` file, which looks like this:
 ```txt

 sha512sums="